albert-gee/old-macdonald/Writerside/topics/Thread.md

 It is used on OpenThread Border Routers (OTBR), Commissioners, and other Thread devices.
 The available commands depend on the device type.
 The `help` command prints all the supported commands.

-## Thread Network

-The **Network Key** is a 128-bit key used to secure communication within the Thread network.

-The **Joiner ID** is derived from the Joiner Discerner if one is set; otherwise, it is derived from the device's factory-assigned EUI-64 using SHA-256.
-This ID also serves as the device's IEEE 802.15.4 Extended Address during commissioning.
-When the device joins a Thread network, it automatically receives the Network Key.

-### Active Operational Dataset

-The **Active Operational Dataset** contains the configuration settings that Thread devices use to connect and operate within a specific Thread network:

-- **Active Timestamp** – Determines dataset priority.
-- **Channel** – PHY-layer channel for network communication.
-- **Channel Mask** – Defines channels for network discovery and scanning.
-- **Extended PAN ID** – Unique identifier for the Thread network.
-- **Mesh-Local Prefix** – IPv6 prefix for local device communication.
-- **Network Key** – Encryption key for MAC and MLE message protection.
-- **Network Name** – Human-readable network identifier.
-- **PAN ID** – MAC-layer identifier for data transmissions.
-- **PSKc** – Security key for network authentication.
-- **Security Policy** – Specifies allowed and restricted security operations.

-### Resilience

-The Thread Network prevents **single points of failure** through device redundancy and autonomous role transitions, but in topologies like a Thread Network Partition with only one Border Router, failure of that Border Router can disrupt external network access due to the lack of a backup.
-Devices in a Thread Network can communicate directly without an active Border Router.
-Having multiple Border Routers allows connections to one or more external networks, improving reliability and redundancy.

 ## References